MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 Use the following steps to create a new GitHub Codespace on the `main` branch of the [`Azure-Samples/contoso-creative-writer`](https://github.com/Azure-Samples/contoso-creative-writer) GitHub repository.

-1. Right-click on the following button, and select _Open link in new window_.
+1. Right-click the following button, and select **Open link in new window**.
 This action allows you to have the development environment and the documentation available for review.

     [![Button saying Open in GitHub Codespaces.](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/contoso-creative-writer)